jimhigson/oboe.js/writing/main/2_Introduction.md

 showing some finite number of tweets, once the user scrolls and reaches the end of the list the next batch is automatically requested.
 When loaded, this new batch is converted to HTML and added to the bottom of the page.
-Applied repeatedly the illusion of an infinitely long page in maintained, albeit punctuated with pauses whenever new content is loaded.
+Applied repeatedly the illusion of an infinitely long page is maintained, albeit punctuated with pauses whenever new content is loaded.
 For the programmers working on this presentation layer there is a tradeoff between sporadically requesting many tweets, yielding long,